 - Usage data, including information on how you use our website and services.

 We also collect, use, and share aggregated data, such as statistical or demographic data, for any purpose.
 Aggregated data may be derived from your personal data, but is not considered personal data by law, as this data does not reveal your identity, either directly or indirectly.
 For example, we may aggregate your usage data to calculate the percentage of users accessing a specific website feature; however, if combining aggregated data with your personal data directly or indirectly identifies you, we treat the combined data as personal data, and subject to the terms of this privacy notice.

 Where collection of personal data is required by law or under the terms of a contract with you or your employer on your behalf, failure on your part to provide the requested data may impede the performance of the contract.
 You will be notified if cancellation of the contracted service is necessary in such a situation.

 Direction interaction, including personal identity and contact data entered to complete a form, or in correspondence via post, phone, email, chat or otherwise.
 Included is personal data provided when you:

 - Create an account or make a purchase on our website.

 - Subscribe to our service.

 - Provide feedback.

 Automated technologies or interactions, including technical data about your equipment, browsing actions, and patterns.
-Personal data is collected using cookies, server logs, and other similar technologies.
+Personal data is collected using cookies, server logs, chat bots and other similar technologies.
 Collected information is used to help diagnose problems with our server and administer our website, and allows us to deliver content tailored to your interests.
 We may also receive technical data about you when you visit other websites using our cookies.